vztpv/New-ParadoxGameDataParser/README.md

 # New-ParadoxGameDataParser
-NOT YET! - Parallel Lexing and Parallel Parsing.
+NOT YET! - Parallel Lexing and Parallel Parsing, and Support Line Comment.

-# This is experimental.
+# This is experimental?

-# Maybe
+# Also,
 parallel parsing for json file?

 # Parallel Parsing Idea